ing-systems/queue-file/README.md

 Writes are synchronous by default; data will be written to disk before an operation returns.

-queue-file crate is a feature complete and binary compatible port of `QueueFile` class from Tape2 by Square, Inc. Check [here](https://github.com/square/tape) the original project.
+queue-file crate is a feature complete and binary compatible port of `QueueFile` class from Tape2 by Square, Inc. Check the original project [here](https://github.com/square/tape).

 [Documentation](https://docs.rs/queue-file)